jcantero1998/ngrx-blog/README.md

 - **RxJS**: Reactive programming using observables for asynchronous operations.
 - **NgRx Store LocalStorage**: Used to persist state such as authentication and blogs across browser reloads.

+## Live Demo

+You can see the project in action at the following link: [NgrxBlog Live](https://ngrx-blog.vercel.app/)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.